gitkgothatso/book-management-service/README.md

 ### BooK Management Service

- This is a backend service that handles ADD, UPDATE, GET AND DELETE operation for the service.
+ This is a backend service that handles ADD, UPDATE, GET AND DELETE operations for the book management service.

- Please make sure that port 8080 is free for use by the application before starting.
+ Please make running this service, please make sure that port `8080` is free for use by the application.

  For testing of this service alone, your can run the following commands:

 1. `mvn clean package`